Updated 1 Aug 2023

-The course is based at Falcon (FRCC) alongside and upstream of Donnington Bridge, Oxford.
+The course is based at Falcon (FBC) alongside and upstream of Donnington Bridge, Oxford.
 According to your availability and the intensity of the schedule, it will take around two months.
 The structure and content of the courses have been designed to follow the guidelines laid down by the governing body (British Rowing Ltd).
 A list of the objectives can be found in “Course objectives” which lists those outcomes which the course will be designed to cover.

 There will be a series of sessions – perhaps 20+ in total – all of which you should try to attend.
 Most people will find other priorities make this impossible but the more you attend the better the improvement and progress.
 These sessions will be a mix of land based erg and tank sessions plus water sessions whenever possible.
 After this time, it is expected that everyone will have attended 12-15 sessions.

 The cost of the course includes 3 months full membership, equipment and facilities’ hire, insurance and, most significantly, dedicated coaching from the Learn-to-Row (L2R) team.
 The total price will be £160 which works out at about £10 per session.
 There is a discretionary discount for full-time students and other unwaged persons.

 Subject to the size of the course, the availabilities of the people, external commitments and the conditions and accessibility of the river, there will be sessions on most weekend days usually late morning (somewhere around the 11am-2pm slot).
 There will also be possible midweek evening sessions when daylight allows.